python/pyperformance/README.rst

 Version 0.1.2
 -------------

+* Windows is now supported
+* Add a new ``venv`` command to show, create, recrete or remove the virtual environment.
 * Fix pybench benchmark (update to perf 0.7.4 API)
-* Add ``venv`` command
-* Windows is now supported
+* performance now tries to install the ``psutil`` module on CPython for better system metrics in metadata and CPU pinning on Python 2.
-* The creation of the virtual environment now also tries virtualenv and venv Python modules, not only the virtualenv command.
+* The creation of the virtual environment now also tries ``virtualenv`` and ``venv`` Python modules, not only the virtualenv command.
 * The development version of performance now installs performance with "pip install -e <path_to_performance>"